Literary Analysis Essays: Breaking Down Novels, Poems, and Plays

 Postcolonial Criticism

-Postcolonial literary criticism examines how texts encode, perpetuate, or challenge the legacies of colonialism — including the representation of colonized peoples, the construction of racial and cultural hierarchies, the relationship between language and power, and the ways in which literary form itself may carry colonial assumptions.
-Theorists including Edward Said (whose Orientalism, 1978, founded the field), Homi K. Bhabha at Harvard University, Gayatri Chakravorty Spivak at Columbia University, and Chinua Achebe — who famously critiqued Conrad’s Heart of Darkness as racist in his 1975 essay “An Image of Africa” — are the essential scholarly anchors for postcolonial literary analysis essays.
+Postcolonial literary criticism examines how texts encode, perpetuate, or challenge the legacies of colonialism.
+Theorists including Edward Said (Orientalism), Homi K. Bhabha at Harvard, Gayatri Chakravorty Spivak at Columbia, and Chinua Achebe — who famously critiqued Conrad’s Heart of Darkness in “An Image of Africa” — are the essential scholarly anchors.
+Postcolonial readings are especially powerful when applied to canonical British and American texts: Shakespeare’s The Tempest, Charlotte Brontë’s Jane Eyre, and Conrad’s Heart of Darkness.

 New Historicism and Marxist Criticism